Dog Bite Injuries

 No one loves dogs more than the attorneys at Dross Berman LLC.
 Unfortunately, a dog bite or dog attack can lead to serious injury and, in rare instances, even death.
 A dog owner may be financially responsible for your injuries if you have been bitten or attacked by a dog.
-Speaking to a dog bite lawyer is key to seeing if you have a viable claim.
+Speaking to a dog bite lawyer or attorney is key to seeing if you have a viable claim.
+The attorneys at Dross Berman are experienced in providing top-quality legal services to help you recover damages if you are injured by a dog bite, whether it is caused by a negligent owner or a dangerous dog.

 Are injuries from dog attacks common?

-More common than you would think.
-In 2015, 35 Americans were killed by a dog, and over 850,000 people receive medical treatment as a result of a dog attack.
+More common than you would think – over 1% of American visit the emergency room each year due to a dog bite attack.
+In 2019, 48 Americans were killed by a dog, and in 2015, over 850,000 people receive medical treatment as a result of a dog attack.
 Despite the high number of dog attacks, only 15,000-16,000 people receive compensation.
 The average compensation for a dog bite is approximately $29,000.00.
-The value of your dog attack claim is dependent on many factors.
+The value of your dog attack claim is dependent on many factors, all of which your dog bite injury attorney can discuss with you.

 Who pays for dog bite claims?